TheArkive/scintilla_ahk2/README.md

 obj.Style.ID := 34 ; make future calls to obj.Style.* apply to style #34

 obj.Margin.ID := 2 ; make future calls to obj.Margin.* apply to margin #2

+obj.EOLAnn.Line := 3 ; make future calls to obj.EOLAnn.* apply to line #3
 ```

+I will probably continue to treat these types of functions this way for simplicity and consistency.
+I find it to be working quite well in my tests, and I find it somewhat improves the readability of the code as well.

+## To-Do List

+I plan to still add the following categories / subclasses listed below.
+A crossed out item indicates that category of functions has been added.

+* Annotations
+* AutoComplete and "Element Colors"
+* CallTips
+* Character Representations
+* ~~Direct Access~~
+* ~~EOL Annotations~~
+* Folding + SCI_SETVISIBLEPOLICY
+* IME and UTF-16
+* Indicators (underline and such)
+* KeyBindings
+* Keyboard Commands
+* Macro Recording
+* Markers
+* Multiple views
+* OSX Find Indicator
+* Printing
+* User Lists